Majors, Minor and Certificates

 Honors in the Major

-SFS-Q students can pursue an Arabic Minor.
+GU-Q students can pursue an Arabic Minor.
 The Arabic minor will require students to complete seven courses and to demonstrate proficiency in Arabic.

 Georgetown University hosts one of the strongest university-level Arabic Language Programs in the world.
-Building on that tradition, Georgetown University School of Foreign Service in Qatar is proud to offer two Modern Standard Arabic (MSA) language tracks -- as a Foreign Language and as a Heritage Language -- to meet the needs of students in the Gulf region.
+Building on that tradition, Georgetown University in Qatar is proud to offer two Modern Standard Arabic (MSA) language tracks -- as a Foreign Language and as a Heritage Language -- to meet the needs of students in the Gulf region.
 All Arabic language courses employ innovative pedagogy in a culturally rich environment and use course materials published by world-renown scholars in Arabic language learning.

 - The MSA Foreign Language Program is designed for students who have no linguistic or cultural background in Arabic.